Rikky101/MyGym-Fitness-Analysis/README.md

 ●	Communication of data-driven insights

 ## Data Source:
-The dataset used for this project was obtained from an online open-source repository for practice purposes.
+The dataset used for this project was obtained from an online open-source repository ([Dataset](https://github.com/Rikky101/MyGym-Fitness-Analysis/blob/main/Fitness_Membership_Analytics_Dataset.csv))  for practice purposes.
 It contains historical membership records from MyGym, covering a diverse range of attributes related to customer demographics, subscription types, and engagement behaviors.
 Key variables include member age, membership type (Standard, Premium, etc.), visitation frequency (visits per week, days per week), participation in group lessons, check-in and check-out times, and duration spent in the gym.
 It also captures additional services such as drink subscriptions, personal training usage, and multi-location access, as well as financial details like discounts applied.
 Location-based fields (home gym, latitude, longitude) provide geographical context, while timestamps such as join date and last visit date enable retention and churn analysis.
 In total, the dataset comprises 2,001 rows and 26 columns, offering a comprehensive foundation to analyze membership behavior, engagement trends, and operational performance across MyGym facilities.
-(Insert link)

 ## Data Cleaning and Processing:
 The data used in the analysis underwent extensive data cleaning procedures.
 To guarantee high data accuracy and integrity and to improve the high quality of the dataset, the following steps were carried out: